Katharine Hayhoe: Talk About It

-Atmospheric scientist Dr. Katharine Hayhoe shares with us the importance of discussing climate change.
-Unfortunately, it is nowhere near getting the attention it deserves, and part of the reason for that is political bias.
+Atmospheric scientist Dr. Katharine Hayhoe shares with us the importance of communicating climate change.
+Unfortunately, it’s nowhere near getting the attention it deserves, and part of the reason for that is political bias.
 There are of course other explanations.

-Media’s failure to cover climate change is pretty significant (The New Republic).
+The media’s failure to cover climate change is pretty significant (The New Republic).
 As is the might of fossil fuel industry dollars (see Deception Dealers).
 But there are other aspects to consider as well.
 Including human psychology (see In Denial).
-Luckily, this is something we can overcome, and Dr. Hayhoe shares her lessons learned from years of discussing climate change.
+As formidable as they are, these are obstacles that we can overcome.
+To that effect, Dr. Hayhoe shares her insight from years of communicating climate change.

 Tearing Down Walls

 This is something that comes from motivation and experience.
 The desire to learn from and understand, the person with who we’re speaking, and discovering what their values are.
 It’s been said many times before.
 We must know our audience when we chose to speak before others.
-This is particularly relevant in terms of climate change conversations.
+This is particularly relevant when communicating climate change.
 Dr. Hayhoe emphasizes the need to speak from the heart and try to connect with the listener on an emotional level.

-Might sound counter-intuitive coming from a scientist, but as she explains, simply offering the facts and data doesn’t appear to connect with a vast majority of people.
+That might sound counter-intuitive coming from a scientist.
+But as Dr. Hayhoe explains, simply offering the facts and data doesn’t appear to connect with a vast majority of people.
 Instead, she recommends empathy.
 What do you know about the people you want to speak with.
 What are their concerns?
-Once you learn this, you can try to connect the dots for them Offer them a path to better understand the impacts of climate change.
+Once you learn this, you can try to connect the dots for them.
+Offer them a path to better understand the impacts of climate change.